joexu22/CodeSnippetsXu/LEETCODE/README.md

 ![Cheating?](./LeetcodeScreenshot.png)

 This was pretty much done with an LLM.
-30 of the 35 mintues was me reading and understanding the problem.
+30 of the 35 minutes was me reading and understanding the problem.
 It honestly could have been done with just copy/paste.
-Most students in the future probably just need a class that introduces them to the concept, the implementation will be left to the AI.
+Most students in the future probably just need a class that introduces the algorithmic concepts, while the implementation will be left to the AI.